OHIF/Viewers/platform/docs/docs/platform/extensions/modules/hpModule.md

 ### `from` attribute
 The from attribute allows getting the attribute to test from some other object such as the prior study, the list of studies overall or another module provided value.
-Some of the possible attributes are:

-* `prior`: To get the value from the prior study.
+The source values for the information is either calculated, or provided in the `setProtocol` method as part of the options value.

+The values provided in the `run` command are:

-* `activeStudy`: To match the active study
+* `activeStudy`: To match the active study ()
-* `studies`: To match the list of studies to display
+* `studies`: To match the list of studies to display (directly from the run parameter)
+* `allDisplaySets`: All available display sets (provided as 'displaySets' as a run parameter)

+The calculated values are:
-* `displaySets`: The display sets for the current study
+* `displaySets`: The display sets matching the chosen study
-* `allDisplaySets`: Alll available display sets
+* `prior`: To get the second study in the studies list, eg `studies[1]`
 * `instance`: An instance from the current display set being tested

+The `setProtocol` additional provides the capability to specify the options directly, and you can use either:

 * `options`: Gets the options object itself, eg if you want a simple top level value.
+* Any key value not otherwise matched above in the options object.

 ### displaySetSelectors
 Defines the display sets that the protocol will use for arrangement.